Dive Site Directory> Chemainus & Ladysmith Dive Sites> Alcala Point

 This amazing piece of water lies between Valdes and Galiano Islands, and is to be treated respectfully, with regards to extreme currents.

-Follow the above link, select the correct year, select Current Tables, select Volume 5, select Porlier Pass, then choose your day/s and time/s to dive here accordingly.
+Follow the above link in the top right corner and then navigate the web site to find the best times to dive this area.
+Select Porlier Pass, then choose your day/s and time/s to dive here accordingly.

 There are a few shallow bays near Alcala Point that are fine for mooring while you dive this site.